Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Abstract

 \section{Abstract}

-Stabilizing unknown dynamical systems with the direct use of data samples has drawn increasing attention in both control and machine learning communities.
-In this paper, we study the sample complexity of stabilizing linear time-invariant systems via Policy Gradient (PG) methods.
-Our analysis is built upon a discounted Linear Quadratic Regulator (LQR) framework which alternatively updates the policy and the discount factor of the LQR.
-In sharp contrast to the existing literature, we propose an explicit rule to adaptively adjust the discount factor by characterizing the stability margin using Lyapunov theory, which has independent interests of its own.
-We show that the number of iterations per discount factor is uniformly upper bounded, which enables us to prove the sample complexity of stabilizing linear systems via PG methods.
-Particularly, it only adds a coefficient logarithmic in the spectral radius of the state matrix to the sample complexity of solving LQR problems.
-We perform numerical experiments to verify our theoretical finding and empirically evaluate the effectiveness of our results on nonlinear systems.
+System stabilization via policy gradient (PG) methods has drawn increasing attention in both control and machine learning communities.
+In this paper, we study their convergence and sample complexity for stabilizing linear time-invariant systems in terms of the number of system rollouts.
+Our analysis is built upon a discounted linear quadratic regulator (LQR) method which alternatively updates the policy and the discount factor of the LQR problem.
+Firstly, we propose an explicit rule to adaptively adjust the discount factor by exploring the stability margin of a linear control policy.
+Then, we establish the sample complexity of PG methods for stabilization, which only adds a coefficient logarithmic in the spectral radius of the state matrix to that for solving the LQR problem with a prior stabilizing policy.
+Finally, we perform simulations to validate our theoretical findings and demonstrate the effectiveness of our method on a class of nonlinear systems.